Inspiring opportunities for every young person in Chelmsford

 Our approach is divided into 3 main workstreams, allowing significant scope for further research and involvement in line with our commitment.
 Some of the work involved in these workstreams can be found below.

-Workstream 1: Research to develop a knowledge base
+Workstream 2: Research to Develop a Knowledge Base

 Key areas of interest are:

-1. Children and Young People – initial research with schools and Scouts
+- Children and Young People – Initial research with schools and Scouts

-The LCEP’s incubator programme will help develop our understanding of the potential for peer-support-based incubators to stimulate and enhance the delivery of creative and cultural opportunities.
 We want to generate evidence on practices that are successful (and unsuccessful) in building creative and cultural connections for children and young people as well as enhancing their understanding of the sector and developing skills.
-Find out more and how to apply.
+Find out more about the incubator projects.

-3. Join our ArtsMark Partnership Programme by attending an Artsmark and Arts Award Exploration Day with Royal Opera House Bridge.
-Open to cultural organisations and schools.
+- Are you a teacher or part of a cultural organisation?
+Join our ArtsMark Partnership Programme by attending an Artsmark and Arts Award Exploration Day in February 2023. with Royal Opera House Bridge.

-4. Support our vision by becoming a member of the LCEP.
-We want to hear from teachers, creative and cultural practitioners/organisations, employers, and young people that are interested and supportive of the LCEP’s goals and priorities.
+- Support our vision by becoming a member of the LCEP.
+We want to hear from teachers, creative and cultural practitioners/organisations, employers, young people and parents that are interested and supportive of the LCEP’s goals and priorities.
 To become a member, simply sign up to our database choosing a category that best describes you to receive relevant information about how you can get involved.

 More about Local Cultural Education Partnerships